-The seed for the Village Life Outreach Project (VLOP) was planted on a trip to rural Tanzania, East Africa, taken by Dr. Christopher Lew in May 2003 as a part of his global health training for the University of Cincinnati.
+The seed for the Village Life Outreach Project (VLOP) was planted on a trip to rural Tanzania, East Africa, taken by Dr. Christopher Lewis in May 2003 as a part of his global health training for the University of Cincinnati.
 While there, Dr. Lewis all too often witnessed villagers being carried in from the outlying villages, having died while trying to make the arduous journey to the Shirati Hospital for help.

-VLOP was thus born of a desire to partner with communities in the Shirati region of Tanzania to improve conditions of Life, Health and Education, while bringing lessons learned in Africa back home to our own communities.
+VLOP was thus born of a desire to partner with communities in the Shirati region of Tanzania to improve conditions of life, health, and education, while bringing lessons learned in Africa back home to our own communities.

 For more information on VLOP, please visit www.villagelifeoutreach.org.